scharfmn/desnos/README.md

 ### Notes

+Each time you want to start a new session, or anytime you want to keep a set of responses together, create a new id, replacing {some-random-id} with something like instructor-name-2020-09-25

+Can change {some-random-id} to whatever makes sense for you and as long as it is valid for a URL

-All text is used once before it can appear again
+All text received for the session is used once before it can appear again in any combine operation

 Each user using the "combine" endpoint will see a different version of the poem

+Usually there is a set period where people enter text before a separate "combine" point

 The "show" endpoints show all of the text that has been contributed